KimDebroye/N3DS-Cheat-Codes/README.md

 ## Personal Notes
 I did this out of pure fun and interest to find out about how a cheating process works, not necessarily to play a game.
 Learned quite a lot in the process.
+It has been a fun ride finding and creating cheat codes for this game.
+I sincerely hope you all like toying with the game using the cheats provided and that it may reflect a bit of the joy I had tinkering with them.